bloodyworship/bloodyworship/README.md

 art by [analligator](https://www.tumblr.com/analligatorr/676908344693456896/happy-belated-birthday-sunshine) on tumblr

-feel free to c+h! i'm normally off tab/afk. w2i and i'll reply if i see your message in time 🤍 i am sometimes awkward and not good at discerning tone, specifically whether or not people are joking, so *please* keep that in mind ^_^) most of the time you can find me with my bf
+feel free to c+h! i'm normally off tab/afk. w2i and i'll reply if i see your message in time 🤍 i am sometimes awkward and not good at discerning tone, specifically whether or not people are joking, so *please* keep that in mind ^_^) most of the time you can find me with my bf!

-i like writing, poetry, history, hetalia, tfgraves, conan doyle sherlock holmes and adaptions in general, yuumori, micronations, identity v, and more! i rant about my interests a lot and i am critical of them
+i like writing, poetry, history, hetalia, tfgraves, conan doyle sherlock holmes and adaptions in general, yuumori, micronations, identity v, and more! i tend to rant about my interests a lot and i am critical of them.